News

 A Newly Study Released in 2025

-The Updated Survey on Hidden Champions in the EBRD Region (2025), financed by the EBRD and coordinated by CEEMAN – the International Association for Management Development in Dynamic Societies, offers an extensive and detailed look yet at these companies.
-It builds on earlier CEEMAN surveys from 2011 and 2019 but expands in depth and geographic scope.
+The Updated Survey on Hidden Champions in the EBRD Region (2025), financed by the EBRD and coordinated by CEEMAN – the International Association for Management Development in Dynamic Societies and IEDC Bled School of Management, offers an extensive and detailed look yet at these companies.
+It builds on earlier surveys from 2011 and 2019 but expands in depth and geographic scope.
 Prepared by research teams from 26 countries across Europe, Asia, and Africa, the report brings together years of fieldwork.
 Through interviews with founders and senior executives, the authors examined strategy, innovation, internationalisation, talent needs, crisis response, and long-term growth patterns.
 Thanks to rigorous methodology, the report offers a uniquely comprehensive picture of how niche leaders emerge in very different economic conditions.

 Impressive Wave of New Entrants